 I love a French look for my home.
 In the last few years, I have transformed our house mainly with white paint, vintage, second hand furniture and my own efforts.
 It's lightened our house, making it feel cleaner, fresher and prettier.
-I've also added more furniture and detail into some rooms and pared down out others, creating a more liveable, interesting space.
+I've also added more furniture and detail into some rooms and pared down others, creating a more liveable and interesting space.

 1. Choose a neutral palette and add accents of colour.
 While you may think a neutral palette is boring, it does give an air of calm to your house.
 The walls in our house are painted in Dulux Sleigh which is a muted beige that is lovely - not too beige or creamish - I'm struggling to describe it but it's very French looking!
 It is a great backdrop to the white wooden trims, painted furniture and wooden floors.
 For colour accents we have some Persian rugs and an aubergine sofa.

 2. Paint your furniture!
 The French are renowned for their penchant for painting furniture Good colours for French furniture are white, muted grey or taupe - although you can also go bold with deep red or navy or duck egg blue.
 You can also add interest to your painted furniture by adding mouldings, painting the detail in a different colour or lighting distressing for a more rustic look.
 For a more palatial French look you can use gilt on the trims.
 Remember that not every piece of furniture needs to be painted – keep some lovely pieces for a balanced look but not those orangey pine ones!
 Don’t be scared by painting furniture.
 It is quite easy - see my furniture painting tips here.